 Whether it’s inside or out, house painting is necessary for home maintenance.
 As a professional contractor, we are going to settle the score specifically regarding painting vinyl substrates.

 Furthermore, homeowners and other people not of the trade have several questions about how to paint vinyl siding.
 This article will cover the specifics of painting vinyl siding, shutters, doors, handrails, and posts.
 We will also address the most common questions and mistakes made when painting a vinyl substrate.

 Some homeowners and few installers see vinyl siding as a superior product that requires less maintenance than its counterparts.
 Vinyl is no stranger to exterior siding applications and is improving as technology for this material becomes more advanced.

 Despite the high expectations and technological advancements of plastic siding, it will never last forever.
-Furthermore, plastic will always be hazardous, acting as fuel to potential house fires.
+Furthermore, plastic will always be hazardous, acting as fuel for potential house fires.
 Nonetheless, vinyl siding is a cheaper option applied to over 35% of homes here in the US.

 When your siding starts to oxidize and degenerate, a great option to help to preserve vinyl siding is house paint.
 You would be surprised just how easy painting vinyl siding is and how much money you will save compared to a complete siding replacement.

 Here we will reveal procedures and, most importantly, exterior house paints that will have no adverse effect on plastics and add beauty to your home at a fraction of the price!

 Applying Paint to Vinyl Siding